RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/station/README.md

 If Column Name is blank, then all non-timestamp columns in the dataframe have the unit specified.
 Refer to the previous table for specific column names for each sensor.
+It is intentional that location and best location sensors share the same column names.

 #### A note on enumerated types
 Please note that enumerations require you to import them from the [Redvox SDK](https://pypi.org/project/redvox/#history) before you can properly read their values.